 Advanced Freeze All Embryos Techniques Produce Better Results

-Freeze All Embryos Versus Fresh Transfer
+Freeze All Embryos Vs. Fresh Transfer

 In traditional in vitro fertilization, eggs are fertilized the day of the egg retrieval, and the resulting embryos grow in a laboratory for three to five days after retrieval.
-The best quality embryos are then selected and transferred to the uterus.
+The best-quality embryos are then selected and transferred to the uterus.

 Genetic Screening and Freeze All Embryos Cycles

-When the couple desires genetic screening through PGS, the blastocysts are first biopsied and then frozen.
-The embryo transfer then takes place a month or two after the retrieval during a cycle in which the woman takes a combination of estrogen and progesterone to optimally prepare her uterine lining for implantation.
-Recent data suggests that babies born as a result of frozen embryo transfer (FET) may well be healthier than babies born following a fresh embryo transfer.
+When the couple desires genetic screening through PGT, the blastocysts are first biopsied and then frozen.
+The embryo transfer then takes place a month or two after the retrieval, during a cycle in which the woman takes a combination of estrogen and progesterone to optimally prepare her uterine lining for implantation.
+Recent data suggest that babies born as a result of frozen embryo transfer (FET) may well be healthier than babies born following a fresh embryo transfer.
 Specifically, the data demonstrate that compared to babies conceived from a fresh transfer, babies conceived from FET are less likely to have low birth weight and less likely to experience significant illness or mortality during the first year of life.

 Reducing or Eliminating Ovarian Hyperstimulation Syndrome

-Ovation Fertility believes another advantage of freeze all embryos cycles is that they can dramatically lessen the patients’ risk of developing ovarian hyperstimulation syndrome (OHSS).
+Ovation believes another advantage of freeze all embryos cycles is that they can dramatically lessen the patients’ risk of developing ovarian hyperstimulation syndrome (OHSS).
 OHSS is a side effect of the high hormone levels caused by fertility medication during an IVF stimulation cycle.
 Even though severe hyperstimulation is rare, it can be serious.
 OHSS can cause symptoms such as abdominal swelling, nausea and bloating, or more concerning symptoms, such as shortness of breath, blood clots, abdominal pain, vomiting and dehydration.